INS Vikrant (1961): Indo-Pakistani War of 1971

 By the end of September, Vikrant and her escorts had reached Port Blair.
 En route to Visakhapatnam, tactical exercises were conducted in the presence of the Flag Officer Commanding-in-Chief of Eastern Naval Command.
 From Vishakhapatnam, Vikrant set out for Madras for maintenance.
 Rear Admiral S. H. Sarma was appointed Flag Officer Commanding Eastern Fleet and arrived at Vishakhapatnam on 14 October.
 After receiving reports that Pakistan might launch preemptive strikes, maintenance was stopped for another tactical exercise, which was completed during the night of 26–27 October at Vishakhapatnam.
 Vikrant then returned to Madras to resume maintenance.
-On 1 November, the Eastern Fleet was formally constituted, and on 13 November, all the ships set out for the Andaman and Nicobar Islands.
-To avoid misadventures, the plan was to sail Vikrant to a remote anchorage, isolating it from combat.
-Simultaneously, deception signals would give the impression of Vikrant operating somewhere between Madras and Vishakhapatnam.
+On 1 November, the Eastern Fleet was formally constituted, and on 13 November, the ships centred the new Vikrant Carrier Battle group set out for the Andaman and Nicobar Islands.
+To avoid misadventures, the plan was to sail Vikrant to a remote anchorage near Port Cornwallis codenamed Point X-ray, isolating it from combat.
+Simultaneously, deception signals would give the impression of Vikrant operating somewhere between Madras and Vishakhapatnam.Two Polnocny class LSTs, INS Guldhar and INS Gharial were repurposed as transports to supply fuel, ammunition and spare parts for the carrier's air wing and escorts.
+The SCI ship Deshdeep was chartered by the Navy to supply replenishments exclusively to the carrier under Operation Sangsar.

 On 23 November, an emergency was declared in Pakistan after a clash of Indian and Pakistani troops in East Pakistan two days earlier.
 On 2 December, the Eastern Fleet proceeded to its patrol area in anticipation of an attack by Pakistan.
 The Pakistan Navy had deployed Ghazi on 14 November with the explicit goal of targeting and sinking Vikrant, and Ghazi reached a location near Madras by the 23rd.
 In an attempt to deceive the Pakistan Navy and Ghazi, India's Naval Headquarters deployed Rajput as a decoy—the ship sailed 160 mi off the coast of Vishakhapatnam and broadcast a significant amount of radio traffic, making her appear to be Vikrant.
 Ghazi, meanwhile, sank off the Visakhapatnam coast under mysterious circumstances.
 On the night of 3–4 December, a muffled underwater explosion was detected by a coastal battery.
 The next morning, a local fisherman observed flotsam near the coast, causing Indian naval officials to suspect a vessel had sunk off the coast.
 The next day, a clearance diving team was sent to search the area, and they confirmed Ghazi had sunk in shallow waters.